 More and more public schools are adding vocational programs.

 There are many ways your teen can try out a trade.

 Volunteering in high school can build skills.

-If your high school junior or senior has learning and attention issues, learning a trade can be a great way to explore his interests.
+If your high school junior or senior has learning and thinking differences, learning a trade can be a great way to explore his interests.
 He’ll gain experience and learn how to use his strengths.
-He can also try out accommodations he may need in the real world.
+He can also try out he may need in the real world.
 Here are nine ways to get to work.

 1. High School Vocational Education

 If your child is in public high school, he may be able to start exploring career options there.
 More and more schools are offering training for skilled jobs like carpentry.
 If your child has an Individualized Education Program (), he should be getting transition planning services starting at age 14.
 That can get you thinking about job training versus college early on.

 High schools often team up with community colleges to train students in fields like computer programming.
 Students start taking courses while still in high school.
 At the end of the program, they can earn an associate’s degrees or certificate.
 They may also be able to land a job quickly, since the colleges often partner with local businesses.

 If your child is interested in working with his hands, he can look into local trade unions.
 Many offer skilled trade classes at union halls.
 These classes could include masonry, electrical work and plumbing.

 Training companies offer classes in trades like automotive work and bookkeeping.
 Your child won’t be able to transfer these credits to a two-year or four-year college.
 But he’ll gain skills he needs to get a job.